jhsrennie/rhsutils/README.md

 diskinfo
 Display disk and volume info

-diskthrasher
-Disk speed tester but it's obsolete now and is only of historical interest

 dosdevice
 Apps to display, create and delete NT kernel device names.
 Unlikely to be of interest to anyone sane.